Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Result

-$\sigma_r$ evolves toward negative values in all the runs except for Run 1NE, indicating that nonlinear interaction naturally generates negative residual energy \citep{grappin1983dependence,yokoi2007application,gogoberidze2012generation,wang2011residual,boldyrev2012residual,howes2013alfven}, consistent with the prevailing negative residual energy observed in the solar wind \citep{chen2013residual,chen2020evolution,shi2021alfvenic}.
-In addition, it is clear that $\sigma_r$ decays faster in runs with expansion than those without expansion.
+$\sigma_r$ evolves toward negative values in all the runs except for Run 10NE, indicating that nonlinear interaction naturally generates negative residual energy \citep{grappin1983dependence,yokoi2007application,gogoberidze2012generation,wang2011residual,boldyrev2012residual,howes2013alfven,dorfman2024residual}, consistent with the prevailing negative residual energy observed in the solar wind \citep{chen2013residual,chen2020evolution,shi2021alfvenic}.
+In addition, it is clear that $\sigma_r$ decays faster and to more negative values in runs with expansion than those without expansion.
 This may be attributed to the fact that the expansion-induced decay of magnetic energy is slower than that of kinetic energy \citep{dong2014evolution,shi2022influence}, i.e.

 in the absence of any coupling between $\bm{b}$ and $\bm{u}$.
+This effect is significant for non-propagating, perpendicular modes with $\bm{k} \perp \bm{B_0}$ \citep{meyrand2023reflection}.
+Similar to $\sigma_c$, $\sigma_r$ in the incompressible runs does not differ much from the compressible runs.

-In Panels (d) and (e), we show the time evolution of kinetic (blue) and magnetic (orange) energies in Run 2E and Run 2NE respectively with high time resolution.
+As an example, in Figure \ref{fig:evolution_EkEb}, we show the time evolution of kinetic (blue) and magnetic (orange) energies in Run 05E, Run 05NE, and Run 05IC respectively with high time resolution.
 Total energy is also shown as the black curves.
-For Run 2E we have multiplied the energies by $(R/R_0)^3$ to compensate the energy decay due to solar wind expansion \citep[the WKB theory,][]{belcher1971alfvenic}.
+For Run 05E we have multiplied the energies by $(R/R_0)^3$ to compensate the energy decay due to solar wind expansion \citep[the WKB theory,][]{belcher1971alfvenic}.
 We observe high-frequency oscillations of $E_k$ and $E_b$, which are anti-correlated so that the total energy does not oscillate.
 This oscillation is clearly a result of the wave propagation effect \citep{wang2011residual}.
-From panel (e), we can estimate the oscillation period is roughly $T \approx 2.5 \approx L_x / 2B_0$, and from panel (d) we see that the period increases gradually because the expansion increases the crossing time of Alfv\'en waves through the simulation domain.
-Panels (d) and (e) indicate that the magnetic energy excess is built up over multiple wave crossing times.
+From panel (b) or (c), we can estimate the oscillation period is roughly $T \approx 2.5 \approx L_x / 2B_0$, and from panel (a) we see that the period increases gradually because the expansion increases the crossing time of Alfv\'en waves through the simulation domain.
+Figure \ref{fig:evolution_EkEb} indicates that the magnetic energy excess is built up over multiple wave crossing times.